jeffmcutter/vcsa_on_kvm/README.md

 Sort of cleaned it up just ever so slightly.
 At least it's a touch easier to read now.

 Failed firstboot install with 16 GB RAM.
 Switched to 24 GB and it worked.
 Thinking 20 GB might be enough.

+I was not able to get the vCLS VM to run nested.
+I disabled it following https://kb.vmware.com/s/article/91890.